AndrewLuyt/week4-project/harmful_weather.md

 ### Fixing `evtype`

 `evtype` may be the most important variable in our dataset.
+It is the variable that categorizes each event as "tornado", "flood" and so forth.
+Later we'll use `evtype` to
-Later we'll be aggregating human and financial damage via the values in `evtype` and it's important that they reflect what we think they do.
+aggregate human and financial damage for each type of weather event and it's important that they reflect the categories we think they do.

 In the NOAA documentation there are 48 official `evtype` values, corresponding to the various weather events they wish to record data for.

 In the dataset however, almost 1000 unique values exist.
 An examination shows this to have probably resulted from manual data entry.
-For example:
+For example, here we list types relating to blizzards.

 ```r